 - (a) There are no material legal proceedings to which the Company is a party or to which any of its properties are subject, other than routine litigation incidental to the Company's business.
-In the opinion of the management, the disposition of these lawsuits should not have a material impact on the consolidated results of operations, financial position and cash flows. - (b) The distribution of the net earnings by one of the chartering pools which has one of the Company's vessels in its pool has not yet been finalized for the year ended December 31, 2007.
-The effect on the Company's income resulting from a subsequent reallocation of pool income on the results for the year was not significant. - (c) Future minimum time charter revenue net of commissions, based on non-cancelable time charter contracts as of December 31, 2007 will be \$40.7 million for 2008, \$10.9 million for 2009, \$3.3 million for 2010, \$3.2 million for 2011 and \$0.5 million for 2012 assuming the scheduled drydockings and special surveys (20-25 days every two and a half years) and one additional offhire day per quarter to account for any unscheduled off-hire time.
+In the opinion of the management, the disposition of these lawsuits should not have a material impact on the consolidated results of operations, financial position and cash flows. - (b) The distribution of the net earnings by one of the chartering pools which has one of the Company's vessels in its pool has not yet been finalized for the year ended December 31, 2008.
+The effect on the Company's income resulting from a subsequent reallocation of pool income on the results for the year is not significant. - (c) Future minimum long-term time charter revenue net of commissions, based on non-cancelable time charter contracts as of December 31, 2008 will be \$17.2 million for 2009, \$9.6 million for 2010, \$5.5 million for 2011 and \$0.5 million for 2012 assuming the scheduled drydockings and special surveys (20-25 days every two and a half years) and one additional offhire day per quarter to account for any unscheduled off-hire time.